 For natural pitches, the height of the grass may not, in principle, exceed 30mm and the entire playing surface must be cut to the same height.
 The height of the cut should be the same for both the training sessions and the match.
-If deemed necessary by the referee or the UEFA match delegate, the home club may be requested to reduce the height of the grass for the match and training sessions.
+If deemed necessary by the referee or the UEFA match delegate, the host association may be requested to reduce the height of the grass for the match and training sessions.

 The referee is entitled to request changes to the schedule.